Marshall Islands: Foreign affairs and defense

 The Compact of Free Association with the United States gives the U.S. sole responsibility for international defense of the Marshall Islands.
 It gives the islanders (the Marshallese) the right to emigrate to the United States without any visa.
 However, as aliens, they can be placed in removal proceedings if convicted of certain criminal offenses.

 The Marshall Islands was admitted to the United Nations based on the Security Council's recommendation on August 9, 1991, in Resolution 704 and the General Assembly's approval on September 17, 1991, in Resolution 46/3.
 In international politics within the United Nations, the Marshall Islands has often voted consistently with the United States with respect to General Assembly resolutions.

 On April 28, 2015, the Iranian navy seized the Marshall Island-flagged MV Maersk Tigris near the Strait of Hormuz.
 The ship had been chartered by Germany's Rickmers Ship Management, which stated that the ship contained no special cargo and no military weapons.
 The ship was reported to be under the control of the Iranian Revolutionary Guard according to the Pentagon.
 Tensions escalated in the region due to the intensifying of Saudi-led coalition attacks in Yemen.
 The Pentagon reported that the destroyer USS Farragut and a maritime reconnaissance aircraft were dispatched upon receiving a distress call from the ship Tigris and it was also reported that all 34 crew members were detained.
-US defense officials have said that they would review U.S. defense obligations to the Government of the Marshall Islands in the wake of recent events and also condemned the shots fired at the bridge as "inappropriate".
+US defense officials have said that they would review US defense obligations to the government of the Marshall Islands in the wake of recent events and also condemned the shots fired at the bridge as "inappropriate".
 It was reported in May 2015 that Tehran would release the ship after it paid a penalty.

 In March 2017, at the 34th regular session of the UN Human Rights Council, Vanuatu made a joint statement on behalf of the Marshall Islands and some other Pacific nations raising human rights violations in the Western New Guinea, which has been occupied by Indonesia since 1963, and requested that the UN High Commissioner for Human Rights produce a report.
 Indonesia rejected allegations.

 Since 1991 the Republic of Marshall Islands Sea Patrol, a division of Marshall Islands Police, has operated the 160-ton patrol vessel RMIS Lomor.
 Lomor is one of 22 Pacific Forum patrol vessels Australia provided to smaller nations in the Pacific Forum.
 While some other nations' missions for their vessels include sovereignty and protection, the terms of the Compact of Free Association restrict Lomor to civilian missions, like fishery protection and search and rescue.

 In 2021, the governments of Australia and Japan decided to fund two major law enforcement developments in the Marshall Islands.

 In February 2021, the Marshall Islands announced it would be formally withdrawing from the Pacific Islands Forum in a joint statement with Kiribati, Nauru, and the Federated States of Micronesia after a dispute regarding Henry Puna's election as the forum's secretary-general.